nflux/Shiva/README.md

 # Shiva

-Deep Reinforcement / Imitation Learning pipeline leveraging population based training for continuous and discrete action spaces.
+Deep Reinforcement pipeline leveraging population based training for continuous and discrete action spaces.
 Adaptable to game environments by creating a game specific environment wrapper.

 Get started with the Installation and then thru the Quickstart to see how to run a session.
 The Tutorial section goes in more details about Shiva to familiarize with it's components and then be able to extend new algorithms.